7 Recommendations for Remote Product Managers

-Setting a time limit for meetings will also keep them running efficiently and effectively.
+Setting a time limit for meetings will keep them running efficiently and effectively.

 Explicit instruction from the remote product manager also respects virtual team members’ time since it allows them to do their jobs better and meet expectations.

-In remote management, the manager and team members may feel as if they are overcommunicating.
+In remote management, the manager and team members may feel they are overcommunicating.
 That’s a good development as the manager builds communication protocols.

 4 – Virtual and Visual